shihyuntang/mywebsite-hugo-/content/publication/202307_binaryetar_evo_env_aj/index.md

 publication_short: ""

 abstract: "Using membership of 85 open clusters from previous studies (Pang et al. 2021a,b, 2022b; Li et al.
 2021) based on Gaia DR3 data, we identify binary candidates in the color-magnitude diagram, for systems with mass ratio q>0.4.
-The binary fraction is corrected for incompleteness at different distances due to the Gaia angular resolution limit.
-We find a decreasing binary fraction with increasing cluster age, with substantial scatter.
-For clusters with a total mass >200 $M_\odot$, t"
+The binary fraction is corrected for incompleteness at different distances due to the Gaia angular resolution limit. "

 # Summary.
 An optional shortened abstract.
 summary: "The Astronomical Journal (accepted)"